SteveMiller7/Beat-the-goalie/README.md

 ![Game placeholder image](https://i.imgur.com/vUA1Nf3.png)

 Choosing a direction to shoot will send the ball towards the goal and will result in a goal or a save being made by the goalie.
 Ive given them minimal clean styling.
 The arrows work well with the overall look of the page.
-Included below the shoot buttons is a 'LETS GO AGAIN' button which refreshes the page and resets the score once the game is over.
+Added below the shoot buttons is a 'LETS GO AGAIN' button which turns green when a winning score is reached, refreshes the page and resets the score so a new game can commence.

 ### Footer